ravijo/rviz_skeleton_visualization/README.md

 ## Package Dependencies
 1. [rviz](http://wiki.ros.org/rviz): It is used for visualization
 1. [kinect_anywhere](https://github.com/ravijo/kinect_anywhere): It is used to obtain Kinect data for real time visualization.
-No need to install if you don't want to run `realtime_visualization.launch`.
+No need to install if you don't want to run `realtime_visualization.launch`

 ## Steps to compile
 1. Make sure to download compelte repository.
 Use `git clone` or download directory as per convenience